ibnjunaid/personal_diary/README.md

 <h1 align="center">Personal Diary </h1>

-This is an Open-Source personal diary webapp with double check security system in which you can write all your secret diary entries without worrying it getting revealed. :spraking:
+This is an Open-Source personal diary webapp with double check security system in which you can write all your secret diary entries without worrying it getting revealed. ✨✨✨

 This personal diary will have two diary :